 Benguela Angola Travel Guide

-After the abolition of slavery, Benguela transitioned its economic focus.
+Following the abolition of slavery, Benguela transitioned its economic focus.
 It became a prominent center for the trade of ivory, rubber, and other natural resources.
 The Benguela Railway, starting in the early 20th century, cemented the city's importance, joining the Angolan from one coast to copper mines in DR Congo and Zambia.
 This transformed Benguela into a logistics and export hub.
-The city's past, characterized by both exploitation and pioneering development, defines its character.
+The city's past, marked by both exploitation and pioneering development, defines its character.

-The local population mainly speaks Portuguese, the official language of Angola, though various local Bantu languages also appear, mirroring the diverse ethnic groups within the province.
+The local population mainly speaks Portuguese, the official language of Angola, though various local Bantu languages also appear, mirroring the diverse ethnic groups within the state.
 For visitors, Benguela has an opportunity to experience authentic Angolan hospitality.
 Local markets, brimming with locally grown food, seafood, and handicrafts, offer a sensory immersion into daily life.

 Approx. 600,000 residents